jquery paste

 Eating What Grows Wild

-Remember that I'm city-bred and nearly all the food I ate came from groceries.
-I'd never eaten food taken directly from the earth ... as I now do.
-These days, we have a pretty large vegetable patch and fruit trees on Saturna Island.
+I'm city-bred and nearly all the food I ate came from grocery stores.
+Until I started travelling, I'd never eaten food taken directly from the earth with my own hands.
+These days, we have a pretty large vegetable patch and fruit trees on Saturna Island in Canada.

 The trick to finding these reticent delicacies is to look for the silver-green, unkempt, and straggly fern-like bushes that tangle around other plants.
-Once you see one, they become pretty unmistakable, and they scratch your hand.
-The more brightly green little asparagi grow among this dishevelment. ..
+The more brightly green little asparagi (who says that?) grow among this chaos of green.
 But once seen, you've got a good idea of what to look for.
+As you reach in for the picking, they tend to scratch your hand to confirm they've been caught.

-Asparagus hunting was the goal , but anything would have been a good-enough reason on a bright day.
-It's really glorious: the temperature is just right for walking, the sky is filled with sun and color and just enough clouds to make it interesting.
+Asparagus hunting was the goal of this expedition.
+Frankly, though, anything would have been a good-enough reason on a bright day in rural Umbria..
+It's really glorious: the temperature is just right for walking, the sky is filled with light and just enough cloud to make it interesting.
 And of course the birds are in full voice.
-I don't know much about birds, so it surprises me that they sing even at night.
+I don't know much about birds, so it surprises me that they sing even at night here.

-As I walked along the paths, it was easy to imagine what prompted St. Francis to talk to the birds.
+As I walk along the paths, it js easy to imagine what prompted St. Francis to talk to the birds.
 And how clearly the birds must have talked to him.
 The birds really do seem to call out to me when I'm out walking here.
 Some whistle like a friend down the road might do to get your attention.
-Others sound sharper, like New Yorkers calling a cab.
+Others sound sharper, like New Yorkers I remember calling a cab.
 Others seem to flirt or tease.
 Others just sing bits of melodies, chirp, trill, warble, or even stutter their message.
 They don't seem to mind sharing the countryside with you.
 And all the many cuckoos around here form a persistent chorus!
-I've unofficially named our road la Via dei Cucoli in their honour.
+I've unofficially named our little rock-strewn road, la Via dei Cucoli , in their honour.

 More Creative Life News